In 2016-17, Lance Asti is in his fifth season as an assistant coach for the Tennessee swimming and diving program.

 Asti is certainly no stranger to the Southeastern Conference, as both a student-athlete and a coach.
 He swam for the Vols from 1998-2001 and spent two seasons as the recruiting coordinator and sprint coach for the men's and women's swimming programs at LSU prior to arriving at UT.
 He previously held the same position at Clemson from 2006-10.

 In Asti's first season back on Rocky Top in 2013, Tennessee enjoyed strong dual meet and championship seasons as a combined program.
-The Lady Vols won their first three NCAA relay titles on their way to finishing third as a team at the national meet, the best finish in program history.
+The women's team won its first three NCAA relay titles on their way to finishing third as a team at the national meet, the best finish in program history.
 Meanwhile, the Vols took fourth at SECs and 16th at NCAAs.

 In 2014, Tennessee's women again produced a top-10 finish, taking seventh overall at the NCAA championships.
 Lindsay Gendron highlighted the meet by winning the bronze medal in both the 200 freestyle and 200 butterfly, setting school records in both.
 The UT men again improved from the year before, finishing 15th.